CPernet/metaprivBIDS/README.md

 ```
 Creates the environment.

-Graphviz requires system-level dependencies as well as rpy2 and might need to be installed with
+Graphviz requires system-level dependencies as well as rpy2 and can be installed directly when building the virtual environement (on windows, also make sure you have C++ 14 or above)

 ```console
 conda create --name venv -c conda-forge "python>=3.18" graphviz pygraphviz r-base r-sdcMicro rpy2